YardQuit/apprendo/README.md

 ## Post Installs

 ### 1. YubiKey
-To access the system using sudo, you will need to use your YubiKey as an additional factor of authentication.
+You can use your YubiKey as an additional factor of sudo authentication.
 YubiKey Registration:
 Follow the below instructions to complete the registration process.
 ```bash